Table Of Contents

 2. Pay-as-you-go

-Based on demand, you can increase or decrease your compute resources with AWS.
+You can increase or decrease your compute resources with AWS based on demand.

-For example, if your app sees a high level of traffic earlier in the day and little traffic the rest of the day, you can save money by reducing resources during the “off-peak hours.”
+For example, if your app sees high traffic earlier in the day and little traffic the rest of the day, you can save money by reducing resources during the “off-peak hours.”
 Remember, EC2 instances are billed by the hour, whether or not you use them.

 3. Embrace managed services